Talcum powder and cancer

 Before the 1970s, talcum powder was often contaminated with asbestos fibres which are known to cause cancer.
 But since then, all home products containing talcum powder are legally obliged to be asbestos-free.

 Some scientists have suggested that talc particles could travel to the ovaries, irritate them and cause inflammation.
-Low-level, long-term inflammation may increase the risk of some types of cancer, such as bowel cancer, but less so to ovarian cancer.
-And so far, it doesn’t look like using anti-inflammatory drugs can reduce the risk of ovarian cancer.
+Low-level, long-term inflammation may increase the risk of some types of cancer.
+But so far, it doesn’t look like using anti-inflammatory drugs can reduce the risk of ovarian cancer.
+And the evidence around whether talc could travel in this way is weak.

-The ovarian cancer charity Ovacome have produced an excellent factsheet on talc use and ovarian cancer.
-They make two really important points that put any potential risks from talc into perspective:
+The ovarian cancer charity Ovacome have produced an excellent factsheet.
+They make a really important point that puts any potential risks from talc into perspective:

-- Studies suggest that talc use may increase the risk of ovarian cancer by around a third.
-This is a relatively small increase in risk and ovarian cancer is a rare disease.
+The evidence for a link is weak, but even if talc does increase the risk of ovarian cancer studies suggest it would be by around a third.
+This is a modest increase in risk and ovarian cancer is a relatively rare disease.
 Increasing a small risk by a third still gives a small risk.

 Question about cancer?
 Contact our information nurse team